wkgcass/vproxy/doc/websocks.md

 However the password goes on plain text and may be sniffered by others, then the person can use the password to access the proxy server.

-So we make a hash with a salt related to current minute.
+So we make a hash with a salt related to current minute (utc+0, unix timestamp).

 ```
 $password = base64(sha256(